 We passed Karema, another female who is easily identifiable by her missing fingers, caught in a snare.
 Snares are not common in Rwanda any more due to some impressive initiatives by the Rwandan government (to be discussed more in an upcoming post), but that wasn’t always the case.

-As a FYI gorilla gas doesn’t stink when you’re standing 3 meters away.
+As an FYI gorilla gas doesn’t stink when you’re standing 3 meters away.
 All too soon, our hour was up.
 It was time to go.
 To leave the gorillas in peace.
-To be gorillas again without a group of tourists snapping pictures, oohhing and ahhing…. or poking fun at their flatulence.
+To be gorillas again without a group of tourists snapping pictures, oohing and ahhing…. or poking fun at their flatulence.
 I was the last one to leave and did so only at the urging of our guide.
-I waved goodbye to Guhonda and mouthed a silent Thank you and until next time….
+I waved goodbye to Guhonda and mouthed a silent Thank you and until next time…

 Know Before You Go Gorilla Trekking in Volcanoes National Park in Rwanda:

 - It’s not cheap.
 A one hour permit will set you back $750 – but it’s worth every penny!

 - Book as far in advance as possible.
 There is a maximum of 80 people a day and spots fill up quickly, the exception being in May, when I went, during the rainy season.

 - Once you arrive at Volcanoes National Park, your guide will ask you how far you want to hike and then try to find a gorilla troop to match your abilities.

 - Porters are also available to help you and carry your backpack.